Lionel Palairet: University and county cricketer

 Palairet's university performances were good enough to earn him selection for the Gentlemen against the Players in the prestigious matches at Lord's and The Oval.
 Returning to Somerset, he struck a century against Gloucestershire in early July, In late August, playing Yorkshire, Palairet scored 132 out of a partnership of 346 with Hewett, establishing a record for the first wicket in first-class cricket, surpassing W. G. Grace and Bransby Cooper's 1869 total of 283.
 Although their record has since been beaten in first-class cricket, it remains Somerset's record partnership for the first wicket.
 Their partnership was described as "Pure grace at one end, sheer force at the other", in H.S.
 Altham and E. W. Swanton's A History of Cricket.
 At the time, The Daily Telegraph reported that the pair remained together for three and a half hours, during which Palairet scored one six and nineteen fours.
-At the end of the season, he was selected in two representative sides: appearing for the West against the East, and once again for the Gentlemen against the Players, on this occasion at Hastings.
+At the end of the season, he was selected in two representative teams: appearing for the West against the East, and once again for the Gentlemen against the Players, on this occasion at Hastings.
 In all first-class matches that year, he scored 1,343 runs, the third most of any cricketer.
 He was named as one of the Five Batsmen of the Year by the Wisden Cricketers' Almanack in 1893, which noted that "there can be little doubt that even greater distinction awaits him in the cricket world."

 In contrast to the previous year, 1893 was an unsuccessful one for Oxford.
-The university side failed to win a single match, and despite favourable batting conditions, none of the batsmen scored a century.
+The university team failed to win a single match, and despite favourable batting conditions, none of the batsmen scored a century.
 Palairet was second in the batting averages, scoring 276 runs at 21.23.
 Bolton questioned the team selections that year under Palairet's captaincy, particularly for the university match, in which he believed a stronger team could have been chosen.
 Cambridge had a powerful team, containing eight of their players from the previous year, and adding Arthur Jones and K. S. Ranjitsinhji.
-Oxford lost the match by 266 runs, with only Palairet and Fry scoring more than 12 runs for the side.
+Oxford lost the match by 266 runs, with only Palairet and Fry scoring more than 12 runs for the team.

 In his four years at Oxford, Palairet appeared for the university 31 times in first-class cricket and accrued 1,291 runs at an average of 23.05.
 He scored nine half-centuries, with a top-score of 75 not out.
 He claimed 52 wickets at 25.03—significantly lower than his career average—and took the only five-wicket hauls of his career.
 While at Oxford, he also gained a Blue in athletics, running in the three-mile race against Cambridge in 1892.
 The same year, he played association football for Corinthians, and there were also appearances for Combined Universities and London.
 An injury prevented Palairet from playing against Cambridge, and thus earning his Blue in football.